turing-knowledge-graphs/meet-ups/symposium-2023.md

 > - Keynote by [Artur Garcez](http://www.staff.city.ac.uk/~aag/) (City, University of London)
 > 	- **Title**: On Risk, Existential Risk and What is Left to Do in AI

-17:00 - 17:45  	Panel discussion (The future of Knowledge Graphs in the era of Large Language Models)
+17:00 - 17:45  	Panel discussion (The future of Knowledge Graphs in the era of Deep Learning and Large Language Models)
 > - Chris Welty, Lora Aroyo, Artur Garcez, Efi Tsamoura, Ian Horrocks

 17:45 - 18:00  	Closing